-Data science is rapidly emerging in organisations and the need for fully trained data scientists, analysts and programmers is in demand now more than ever.
+Data science is rapidly emerging in organisations and the need for fully trained data scientists, analysts and programmers are in demand now more than ever.
 Businesses rely on big data to uncover hidden patterns and unknown correlations to make informed decisions and drive business success.
-On the Data Science course you will learn how to apply high level analytical skills and knowledge to solve a range of real-world problems.
+On the Data Science course, you will learn how to apply high-level analytical skills and knowledge to solve a range of real-world problems.

 The MSc Data Science is designed to support your development of transferable skills and expertise to play a leading role at a technical and practical level in the industry.
 Additionally, you will work towards a globally recognised qualification, the SAS Joint Certificate in Applied Statistics and Data Mining.
 The Joint Certificate will validate your skills and ability to use SAS software, giving you a competitive advantage in the job market.

 To hear how the Data Science course has benefitted our graduates, visit the Data Science subject page.